k-rtik/project/Project1/README.md

 `FH_API_KEY`: FinnHub API key

+# Update
+Initially, I was using the [Intraday (Extended History)](https://www.alphavantage.co/documentation/#intraday-extended) API that splits 2 year historical data into 24 slices, with each slice requiring its own API call.

+I replaced that with the [1-2 month historical rates](https://www.alphavantage.co/documentation/#intraday) API instead.

+# Outdated
 ## Server start time
 The server application first performs a blocking historical data collection of initial list of tickers before starting the TCP server.